 At the 2016 Pride of Britain Awards, U.K. Prime Minister Theresa May delivered a rousing speech in praise of Hawking before presenting him with the Lifetime Achievement Award.

-The recipient thanked the P.M. before going for the jugular: "I deal in tough mathematical questions every day, but please don’t ask me to help with Brexit."
+The recipient thanked the Prime Minister before going for the jugular: "I deal in tough mathematical questions every day, but please don’t ask me to help with Brexit."

 Appearing via hologram for a talk at the Sydney Opera House in April 2015, Hawking was asked about the "cosmological effect" of Zayn Malik departing One Direction and leaving a trail of distraught teenage girls in his wake.